JakeJP/flipdown/README.md

 ### In addition to the original version, Jake's edition features the following

-- more Responsive - restructured using Flexbox css so the size fits and stretches along the drawing container.
+- more Responsive - restructured using CSS Flexbox so the size fits and stretches along the drawing container.
 - more digits on **Days** rotor.
+Grouping digits in one rotor.
 - auto hide preceding zeros.
-- on/off heading labels.
+- on/off heading labels and locations selectable.
-- more lightweight  &lt; 11KB

 Respecting the original edition of FlipDown, usage of Javascript class and HTML structure are preserved as much as possible.